bhavan777/licences-dashboard/README.md

 Backed in mocked by MSW on client, no backend is needed since we are using service worker is taking care of mocking apis.,

+Tech used:
+1. React+typescript
+2. tailwindcss
+3. MSW for mocking

 1. Clone this Repo
+2. `yarn install` at root - installs all dependancies using yarn - make sure you have `yarn` available in your system
-2. `yarn build` at root
+3. `yarn build` at root - builds a local build of the app
-3. `yarn preview` at root
+4. `yarn preview` at root - serves a preview of the app in local port to play around with.,
-4. the app should be available on http://localhost:4173/
+5. the app should be available on http://localhost:4173/

 Couple of Assumptions and decisions: